In unusual snub, Obama to avoid meeting with Netanyahu

 An Israeli official, who declined to be identified, said the White House had refused Netanyahu's request to meet Obama when the Israeli leader visits the United States to attend the U.N.
 General Assembly, telling the Israelis, "The president's schedule will not permit that."

-White House spokesman Tommy Vietor denied that Netanyahu had ever made such an overture - let alone that it had been spurned - insisting instead that the two leaders were attending the General Assembly on different days and would not be in New York at the same time.
+White House spokesman Tommy Vietor denied that Netanyahu's request had been spurned, insisting instead that the two leaders were attending the General Assembly on different days and would not be in New York at the same time.

-With U.S.-Israeli differences increasingly laid bare and allies of Republican presidential challenger Mitt Romney seizing the chance to slam Obama over his Israel policy, the president phoned Netanyahu on Tuesday night.

 Netanyahu has had a strained relationship with Obama, but they have met on all but one of his U.S. trips since 2009.
 The president was on a foreign visit when the prime minister came to the United States in November 2010.

 By withholding a meeting, the Democratic president could alienate some Jewish and pro-Israel voters as he seeks a second term in the November 6 election.
-Romney has already accused Obama of being too tough on Israel and not hard enough on Iran.
+Republican rival Mitt Romney has already accused Obama of being too tough on Israel and not hard enough on Iran.

-Obama and Netanyahu, according to a White House summary of their call, reaffirmed a "united" determination to prevent Iran from acquiring a nuclear weapon and to continue close consultations.
-But they mentioned nothing about the "red lines" Netanyahu wants Obama to set for Tehran.

-Obama's avoidance of a face-to-face meeting could signal U.S. displeasure with Netanyahu's intensifying push a specific ultimatum to Iran.
-Obama aides say privately they believe Netanyahu favours Romney, a fellow conservative, although the Israeli leader has been cautious to avoid being seen interfering in the election campaign.
+The White House's decision could signal U.S. displeasure with Netanyahu's intensifying pressure for Obama to set specific red lines on Iran.
+Obama aides say privately they believe Netanyahu favors Romney, a fellow conservative, although the Israeli leader has been cautious to avoid being seen interfering in the election campaign.

 Word that the two men would not meet came on the same day that Netanyahu said the United States had forfeited its moral right to stop Israel from taking action against Iran's nuclear program because it had refused to be firm with Tehran itself.